Planar Tur\'an Number of Double Stars: Planar Tur an number of S2,4

-\item \textbf{There are $3$ triangles sitting on the edge $xy$.} Let $a,b$ and $c$ be vertices in $G$ which are adjacent to both $x$ and $y$.
-Let $d$ be the vertex adjacent to $x$ but not adjacent to $y$, and $e$ be the vertex adjacent to $y$ and but not adjacent to $x$.
-Denote $S_1=\{a,b,c\}$ and $H=\{x,y\}\cup S_1\cup\{d,e\}$.
-Deleting the vertices in $H$.
-The vertices $d$ and $e$ can have at most one outer edge.
-We differentiate the cases based on the neighbors of $d$ and $e$ as follows:
+\item \textbf{There are $3$ triangles sitting on the edge $xy$.} Let $a,b$ and $c$ be the vertices in $G$ which are adjacent to both $x$ and $y$.
+Let $d$ be the vertex adjacent to $x$ but not adjacent to $y$, and $e$ be the vertex adjacent to $y$ but not adjacent to $x$.
+Let $S_1=\{a,b,c\}$ and $H=\{x,y, d, e\}\cup S_1$.
+Delete the vertices in $H$.
+The vertices $d$ and $e$ can have at most one neighbor in $V(G)\backslash H$ each.
+We distinguish the cases as follows: